 Richard Davis is a senior teaching fellow in counselling and psychotherapy.
-He joined the team based in the Centre for Life Long Learning in November 2019 from the University of Central Lancashire where he was a senior lecturer with responsibility for the MA in Counselling/Psychotherapy programme as well as course leader for the Person Centred Experiential Counselling for Depression course (PCE-CfD).
-Throughout his years at UClan his responsibilities included being a facilitator on the BACP accredited person centred course in addition to module leadership roles in the integrative and psychodynamic components of the university’s undergraduate degree program, its clinical supervision courses and offering bespoke continuing professional development training courses based on his portfolio of experiences and interests.
+He joined the team based in the Centre for Lifelong Learning from the University of Central Lancashire where he was a senior lecturer with responsibility for the MA in Counselling/Psychotherapy, the Person Centred Experiential Counselling for Depression (PCE-CfD) and clinical supervision courses.
+A background in curriculum development and course leadership of a range of courses including MScs, degrees and BACP accredited courses.
+In addition, he occupied leadership roles in the integrative and psychodynamic components of the university’s undergraduate degree program and offering bespoke continuing professional development training courses based on his portfolio of experiences and interests.

-Richards’s background began in social work before moving into FE education and student support and then into counselling / psychotherapy as senior counsellor at Coventry University for a number of years.
+Richards’s background began in social work, then FE and student support followed by a move into counselling / psychotherapy as senior counsellor at Coventry University for several years.
 As a UKCP registered integrative psychotherapist, having trained at the metanoia institute, he has a keen interest in the concept of plurality encompassing a humanistic / existential approach with commonalities within developmental perspectives and relational psychoanalysis.
 Therapeutic practice has been based in a variety of contexts, such as student services and private practice.
-He currently practices from a GP practice having a wide range of therapeutic experience with adults as well as being an experienced supervisor.
+He is currently in private practice having a wide range of therapeutic expertise with adults as well as being an experienced clinical supervisor.

 Richard is a Fellow of the Higher Education Academy.

 Davis, R. (2021) The change process of the trainee: a necessary rite of passage, in S. Wright (ed.)
 The change process in psychotherapy during troubling times, London: Routledge.

 Davis, R. (2021) What leads to change in Psychotherapy?
 Theory and Research, in S. Wright (ed.)
 The change process in psychotherapy during troubling times, London: Routledge.